The Best Crab Cakes Recipe

 Storing: Make sure to store cooked crab cakes in an air-tight food storage container, in the refrigerator.
 Properly stored, they should last 3-4 days.

-Reheating: it’s best to reheat them in a cooking pan, on stove-top, over medium to medium-low heat.
-Preheat the pan fist and add a little oil if needed.
-Reheat crab cakes for a couple of minutes on each side, just until heated through.
-You can also reheat them in the air fryer at 350F for 2-3 minutes.
+Reheating: it’s best to reheat them in a cooking pan, on stove-top, over medium to medium-low heat, for a couple of minutes on each side.
+You can also reheat them in the air fryer at 350℉ for 2-3 minutes.
+Or in the oven at 350℉ covered for the first 10 minutes and then uncovered for 2-3 more minutes,

 Can I Make Crab Cake Ahead of Time?